 I spent four days in Panama City before heading to El Valle de Antón for three days of hiking and a completely different vibe.
-(Check out my blog, El Valle de Antón: 3-Day of Hiking and Exploring Nature in Panama, for all the details on that part of the trip.)
+(Check out my blog, El Valle de Antón: 3 Days of Hiking and Exploring Nature in Panama, for all the details on that part of the trip.

 About ten minutes from my hotel, torrential rain poured down from the sky.
-It didn’t last long, but it was enough to make me appreciate my umbrella—not just for the frequent November showers but also for the strong Panamanian sun.
-On some days, it was too hot for a hat, and the umbrella provided much-needed shade.
+It didn’t last long, but it made me appreciate my umbrella—not just for the quick November downpours but also for the strong Panamanian sun.

 When I arrived at La Concordia Boutique Hotel, I was relieved to find it lived up to its reviews.
 My room was spacious, clean, and inviting, with a large, comfortable bed.
 Two sets of double doors led to a private second-floor balcony.
 There was even a table and chairs—the perfect place for me to enjoy a cup of coffee in the mornings.